Not All Rehab Centers Are Telling The Truth About What They Offer

 Additionally, many treatment centers do not offer the full program as it is more expensive to provide intensive and ongoing training and team consultation.

-Here are some thing you need to know and questions you need to ask when finding information about addiction rehab:
+Here are some things you need to know and questions you need to ask when finding information about addiction rehab:

 A TRUE full DBT program integrates all components of the DBT model including: